Menu

 Regulations

-This shift is being accelerated by mandatory legislation.
-The revised European EPBD IV directive states that sustainability must never come at the expense of the indoor environment and mandates continuous monitoring of indoor environmental quality as of May 29, 2026.
-Linked to this, BACS legislation (Building Automation and Control System) compels owners of non-residential buildings with climate control systems of 290 kW or more to implement smart, data-driven control and energy monitoring as early as 2026.
-Moreover, certification schemes such as WELL and BREAM set high standards for the condition of the indoor climate.
-Is your organization ready for this yet?
+This shift is accelerated by stringent legislation.
+The revised European EPBD IV directive states that sustainability measures may never come at the expense of the indoor environment and mandates continuous monitoring of indoor environmental quality from May 29, 2026.
+Linked to this, BACS legislation (Building Automation Control System) requires owners of non-residential buildings with climate installations of 290 kW or more to implement smart, data-driven control and energy monitoring as early as 2026.
+In addition, certifications such as WELL and BREEAM impose strict requirements on indoor climate conditions.
+Is your organization ready for this?

 Sectors in Motion